aldumas/aldumas.github.io/src/_posts/2024-04-26-splitting-behavior.md

    - corner-case
    - String
    - split
-excerpt: "Learn what to expect of the output in corner cases."
+excerpt: "When to expect empty arrays and empty strings in the output."
 published: true
 ---